 The spatial reference identifier (SRID) of a geometry identifies the coordinate space in which the geometry is defined.
 In MySQL, the SRID value is an integer associated with the geometry value.
 The maximum usable SRID value is 232−1.
 If a larger value is given, only the lower 32 bits are used.

-In MySQL, all computations are done assuming SRID 0, regardless of the actual SRID value.
 SRID 0 represents an infinite flat Cartesian plane with no units assigned to its axes.
-In the future, computations may use the specified SRID values.
 To ensure SRID 0 behavior, create geometry values using SRID 0.
 SRID 0 is the default for new geometry values if no SRID is specified.

 Geometry values produced by any spatial function inherit the SRID of the geometry arguments.